ers6/ers6.github.io/_projects/IA_locations_dashboard.md

 Hanamura, Wendy.
 "Meet Eliza Zhang, Book Scanner and Viral Video Star," Internet Archive Blogs, 9 February 2021, https://blog.archive.org/2021/02/09/meet-eliza-zhang-book-scanner-and-viral-video-star/.

-Kaplan, Jeff.
-"Open-Access Text Archives," Internet Archive Blogs, 15 December 2004, https://blog.archive.org/2004/12/15/open-access-text-archives/.
+Kaplan, Jeff "Open-Access Text Archives," Internet Archive Blogs, 15 December 2004, https://blog.archive.org/2004/12/15/open-access-text-archives/.
 ### Sources of Contextual Visuals:

 Data for "Types of Content in the Internet Archive on a Log Scale" was extracted from the following pages of the internet archive: